ezinneaniagu05/C2C-Elite-101/README.md

-# C2C-Elite-101
+# Introduction
-A repository for the C2C Elite 101 program.
-Part of the Elite Qualifier Project
+This is a repository created by *Ezinne*
+## Usage
+Run this command to execute the application:
+'python filename.py'